ominusliticus/ominusliticus.github.io/deconstructing_leadership.md

 This will be based on the [''Hazing Prevention Consortium'' activity](https://stophazing.org/wp-content/uploads/2021/06/Values-Based-Leadership-Decision-Making-Workshop-2.pdf).
 The topics involved are pretty heavy, so we will have to think about switching them.

+### Living core values
+A full description can be found [here](https://www.sessionlab.com/methods/living-forum-values)

+### Letter from the Future
+A full description can be found [here](https://www.sessionlab.com/methods/letter-from-the-future)

+### Your Leadership Coat of Arms
+A full description can be found [here](https://www.sessionlab.com/methods/your-leadership-coat-of-arms)

+### Team Purpose and Culture
+A full description can be found [here](https://www.sessionlab.com/methods/team-purpose-culture)

+### Trust Battery
+A full description can be found [here](https://www.sessionlab.com/methods/trust-battery)

+### Start Stop Continue
+A full description can be found [here](https://www.sessionlab.com/methods/feedback-start-stop-continue)

+### Blind Square Rope Game
+A full description can be found [here](https://thiagi.net/archive/www/pfp/IE4H/december2008.html#RopeGame)

+### Minefield
+A full description can be found [here](https://www.teampedia.net/wiki/Minefield)

 # Some things to incorporate
 - Shared leadership structure versus consolidated leadership structures